-You can cut callas any time while they're in bloom, but it is best to cut them on the day they open.
-They'll last longer if you cut younger blooms, so make sure you cut callas before the pollen on the stalk in the center of the flower starts to shed.
+You can cut callas at any time while they're in bloom, and they will last a few days.
+However, the best time to cut them is the day they open.
+Younger blooms last longer.
+That means you should not cut a plant for a bouquet if the pollen on the stalk in the center of the flower has started to shed.

 Video of the Day

-Use a clean, sharp tool to cut calla lily flower stems.
-Make cuts near the base of the plant, so the cut stem won't be sticking up.
-Removing flower stems does not hurt the plants.
-The only other pruning that calla lilies require is removal of leaves as they turn yellow and die.
+Use a clean, sharp pruning tool to cut calla lily flower stems.
+Dull blades mess up the stems as you cut.
+Make your cuts near the base of the plant.
+This prevents the cut stems from ruining the garden aesthetic.
+Removing the flower stems does not hurt the plants.

 Always sterilize cutting tools before use on calla lilies.
-This prevents the spread of disease and dirt that could damage the plants, or make the cut flowers wilt faster.
-Mix a solution of 1 part bleach or pine oil cleaner with 3 parts water, then soak the tools for five minutes.
+This prevents the spread of disease and dirt that could damage the plants or make the cut flowers wilt quicker.
+Mix a solution of 1 part bleach or pine oil cleaner with 3 parts water and then soak the tools for five minutes.
 Rinse disinfected tools with clean water before use.

-The water in this container, and in the container you use when arranging calla lilies, should contain a flower food solution.
-These are available commercially in garden centers and craft stores, or you can make your own.
-Mix 1/2 teaspoon sugar, 1 teaspoon of lemon juice, a few drops of bleach and 4 cups of water to make a flower food substitute.
+Look for food solutions in garden centers and craft stores.
+Alternatively, you can make your own by blending 1/2 teaspoon of sugar, 1 teaspoon of lemon juice, a few drops of bleach, and 4 cups of water.

 Wrap an elastic band around the bottom of each flower stem when you place it in the water.
-This keeps air bubbles from traveling up the stems and increases the vase life of calla lily flowers.
-Leave the band on for one hour, then remove it and let the callas sit in the water for one more hour before you start arranging them.
+This is said to keep air bubbles from traveling up the stems and to increase the vase life of calla lily flowers.
+Leave the band on for one hour and then remove it and let the callas sit in the water for one more hour before you start arranging them.

-When you're ready to arrange callas, pour 2 inches of a water and flower food solution into the vase.
+When you're ready to arrange the callas, pour 2 inches of a water and flower food solution into the vase.
 When you cut calla stems to the desired length for your arrangement, make all cuts underwater.
+This is easier if you fill a basin or the sink with water.
 Only remove the stems from the water when moving them from one container to another.

-Calla flowers should last for seven to 10 days after cutting.
-Check the water level in the vase daily, and add a flower food and water mixture as-needed to keep the water level at 2 inches deep.
+Calla flowers last for seven to 10 days after cutting.
+Check the water level in the vase daily and add a flower food and water mixture as needed to keep the water level at 2 inches deep.